david-luison-starkey/bash-annotations/README.md

 ---
 ## Introduction

-`bash-annotations` provides interfaces for definiting `Java`-esque annotations that can then be used in your `Bash` scripts.
+`bash-annotations` provides functions for definiting `Java`-esque annotations that can then be used in your `Bash` scripts.

 Declaring an annotation is as simple as annotating a function with `@interface` or `@inject`.
+This produces an annotation version of that function (following the convention @ + the function name).

 The annotation form of the function can then be used to annotate other functions or variables (depending on the annotation's target type).

 ---
 ## Usage

+Start by sourcing `bash-annotations.bash` into a script.
+This provides the foundation on which `bash-annotations` operates.

+The desired interface can then be sourced (or use the project-specific `import()` function) to annotate your functions, in turn creating custom annotations.

 `bash-annotations` annotations are designed to be placed above their target types.